Well-respected business coach Peter Drucker was once quoted as saying:

 CONGRATULATIONS!
 You have now defined your first round of opportunistic outsourcing.

 Shift your focus from performance management to professional development.
 Many leaders struggle to spend the same amount of time talking about where they see a key contributor’s career going as they do talking about how they are doing deadlines and quotas.
-They even avoid putting key contributors in situations where they may fail but fosters professional and personal growth.
+They even avoid putting key contributors in situations where they may fail but foster professional and personal growth.

 This shift requires leaders to believe in others a little more than they believe in themselves.

-When you focus too heavily on the survivors of a given group, you tend to ignore important qualities about the rest of the population.
+When you focus too heavily on the survivors of a given group, you tend to ignore the important qualities of the rest of the population.
 In entrepreneurship, we tend to gravitate toward the most successful entrepreneurs in the world when we study examples like Richard Branson, Bill Gates, and Mark Zuckerberg.
 When you learn about their back story including that they all dropped out of college, many people might conclude that you don’t need a college education to succeed.

 The mistake people make is that for every Branson, Gates, and Zuckerberg, there are far more entrepreneurs who dropped out of school and failed in business.
 The difference is that we just don’t hear about them.
 Look equally upon failures and success stories for guidance.